riaj0224/MarkovModelMaintenancePrediction_w_NN/README.md

 These were utilized to manage and process data, design and train the MLP, simulate the Markov models, and perform final analyses.

+## 📝 Final Report

+The final report of this project is written in LaTeX, a high-quality typesetting system, and is compiled into a PDF file (`FinalPaper.pdf`).
+The LaTeX source code for the report is available in the file `FinalPaper.tex`.

+The report includes all the necessary details of the project, from the introduction and aim to the methodologies and final evaluations.
+It also contains several visual aids like charts, diagrams, and tables to help readers understand the project better.

+The LaTeX report utilizes the following additional files:
+- `bibliography.bib`: Bibliographic data in BibTeX format.
+This file contains all the references cited in the report.
+- Various other files (`FinalPaper.aux`, `FinalPaper.bbl`, `FinalPaper.blg`, `FinalPaper.lof`, `FinalPaper.log`, `FinalPaper.lot`, `FinalPaper.out`, `FinalPaper.synctex.gz`, `FinalPaper.toc`): These are auxiliary files generated during the LaTeX compiling process.
+They include information about figure captions, bibliographic references, section headings, and more, which are used to cross-reference within the document.

+You'll need a LaTeX distribution (like TexLive, MikTex, or MacTex) and a LaTeX editor (like Overleaf, Texmaker, or TeXstudio) to edit and compile the LaTeX file.
+To recompile the report after making changes, use the command `pdflatex FinalPaper.tex` in your terminal (from the directory containing the file).

+## 📂 Project Structure

+This project has the following file structure:

+├── bibliography.bib
+├── FinalPaper.aux
+├── FinalPaper.bbl
+├── FinalPaper.blg
+├── FinalPaper.lof
+├── FinalPaper.log
+├── FinalPaper.lot
+├── FinalPaper.out
+├── FinalPaper.pdf
+├── FinalPaper.synctex.gz
+├── FinalPaper.tex
+├── FinalPaper.toc
+├── texput.log
+│
+├── Codes
+│ ├── DataPreparatorA.m
+│ └── Data_ANN_2021_cw.xlsx
+│
+└── Images
+├── Various images (.jpg, .png)
+├── Fotos
+│ └── Presentation slides (.PNG)
+└── Photos
+└── Various images (.JPG, .jpg)

+- **Codes**: This directory contains the Matlab code files and data for the project.
+- **Images**: This directory contains images used in the project.
+It includes two subdirectories, "Fotos" and "Photos", which contain presentation slides and various other images respectively.

 ## :mortar_board: Credits

 This project was accomplished as part of the "Artificial Neural Networks 214350" class instructed by Prof. Dr.-Ing.
 W. Kaestner.
 The course equipped me with the essential knowledge and tools to undertake this project, paving the way for an exploration into the predictive maintenance domain.